Frequently Asked Questions

 We can only consider sites that we can verify by examining the page content.
 This excludes parked and unavailable domains which mimic the domain names of real banks and other organisations.

 Furthermore, we also accept emails pretending to be from a reputable organisation, which make use of a HTML attachment to collect a victim's details.
 We refer to these as "drop sites" and they can be reported by forwarding the email to email@example.com.
 For more information on drop sites please see What are drop sites?.

 The Risk Rating displayed by the Netcraft Extension offers a further level of protection against new sites that are not yet in Netcraft's database.

-The screenshot above shows the risk rating bar taken from the Google Chrome Netcraft Extension.
 Although some sites may contain sumptuously plausible content, the Netcraft Extension may assign a high Risk Rating because it could be hosted under a newly registered domain, the site may have never been seen in the Netcraft Web Server Survey, and the network hosting the site may have hosted a number of fraud sites in the past.
 Many other factors are also taken into account.

 Hosting a web site on an unusual port number will also increase the Risk Rating, as will hosting a site from a raw IP address, as many phishing sites employ this tactic.
 The Risk Rating can be calculated fast enough to be performed for arbitrary sites as people visit them, and does not rely on manual categorization.

 Fraudsters occasionally exploit weaknesses in a bank's own web site to make it appear as if a phishing site is genuinely hosted under the bank's domain name, or a domain of one of its Internet banking sites.
 Banks that support frauds against their customers in this way are given a higher Risk Rating accordingly.
 A bank's web site may be exploitable by fraudsters if it exhibits cross-site scripting vulnerabilities or provides open redirects to external web sites.